 ⇒ Light Source – The most common source of light used in colorimeter is a tungsten filament.

-⇒ Monochromator – To select the particular wavelength filter or monochromators are used to split the light from light source.
+⇒ Monochromator – To select the particular wavelength filter or monochromators are used to split the light from the light source.

 ⇒ Sample holder – Test tube or Cuvettes are used to hold the color solutions they are made up of Glass at the visible wavelength.